7 tips on how to survive home office

 1. Maintain a standard work schedule

 Nobody likes to wake up early in the morning.
 But when you need to catch a bus or check into the office at the exact time, it helps you to keep your day balanced between work and free time.
+Time tracking software will make it easier for you.
 When you work from home, you should follow the same routine.
 It will allow you to maintain a healthy life-work balance.
 Luckily you will be able to sleep more without need to commute every day.

 2. Don't stay in your pajamas